Buying Process

 2.1 Ownership Structure

 French real estate can be bought in various ways.
 These include a direct purchase by individuals in single, joint or multiple names, or by taking shares in a company which owns the French real estate.
-The right ownership structure depends largely on what suits your personal family circumstances.
+The right ownership structure depends largely on what suits your personal family circumstances and how you plan to use the property (if you want to rent it or not).
 Legal and taxation advice should be sought in advance of any purchase.

 2.2 Property Company (SCI = Société Civile Immobilière)